dolkensp/HoloXPLOR/README.md

 # HoloXPLOR

-Before you can run HoloXPLOR locally, you will need to extract Scripts.pak from the StarCitizen/Public/Data directory to the /App_Data directory of the project.
+On first run, HoloXPLOR will automatically download and extract files from the StarCitizen CDN, to the /App_Data directory of the project.

+This project became obsolete as of Star Citizen patch 2.5, and has been replaced by the port-mod tool, and the ship customization screens.